apache/cloudstack-documentation/source/adminguide/networking/vnf_templates_appliances.rst

 #.
 Click the OK button.

-Update VNF settings of VNF template
+Updating the VNF settings of a VNF template
 -------------------

 Users need to add VNF nics and VNF details of the VNF templates.